About American Advisors Group

 - Closing costs: All the typical fees you’d pay if you were taking out a mortgage to pay for your home: an appraisal, pest inspections, and flood certification are included in this.

 As we said, we don’t know the specifics about these fees that AAG is offering.
 Know what they are up front, and don’t wait until the last second to see them.
 Also, it’s best to pay for these additional fees in cash rather than rolling them into your loan.
 Once they’re integrated into your loan, they’ll gather interest, and you pay more.

 Are Reverse Mortgages Worth It?

-That process can be stressful, and, considering that American Advisors Group is trying to help the recently widowed or those who have a sick spouse, it can be too much to handle.
+That process can be stressful, and, considering that AAG is trying to help the recently widowed or those who have a sick spouse, it can be too much to handle.

-However, some of us find ourselves in a spot where it doesn’t seem like there’s another option to pay our bills aside from getting a reverse mortgage.
+However, some of us find ourselves in a spot where it doesn’t seem like there’s any other option to pay our bills aside from getting a reverse mortgage.
 Is a reverse mortgage worth it?
 Should you get one?
 Here’s what some of the most reliable finance sites say:

 As you can see, these top sites and sources all recommend that you try other methods of generating cash before you apply for a second mortgage.